vestorovski/Jwalk-cracked/README.md

 You can start using it now by downloading [this release](https://github.com/vestorovski/Jwalk-cracked/releases/download/v1.1/JwalkCracked-uber.jar).
 The `.jar` file can be an with `java -jar <file>` in your favourite terminal (Java must be in your PATH).

+Follow the instructions below to recompile it for yourself.

 ## Requirements

 The only dependency needed is some version of java newer than 21, this is needed for your system to actually run `.jar` files, which is how Jwalk is distributed.